TIMELINE

 INSIGHT 1

-Calendar event detection rated 4.9 out of 5 for usefulness, but professionals couldn't change end times, add guests, or sync to Google or Outlook, which prevented real workflow adoption.
+Calendar event detection rated 4.9 out of 5 for usefulness, but professionals couldn't change end times, add guests, or sync to Google or Outlook.
+That gap between how useful it felt and how limited it actually was prevented real adoption.

 BEFORE